 Luna Droubi is a partner in BLH's Civil Rights Practice.
 Her litigation practice focuses on civil rights, employment discrimination, police and governmental misconduct, and international human rights.
 Luna also helps non-profit organizations with their formation and legal maintenance.

-Luna has investigated and litigated a number of important civil rights cases involving governmental misconduct, including the deaths of Samuel Harrell, David Felix, and Robert Chambers.
+Luna has investigated and litigated a number of important civil rights cases involving governmental misconduct, including the deaths of Samuel Harrell, David Felix, Sandy Guardiola, and Robert Chambers.
 She has also worked on a number of class actions, including alleging the existence of unlawful NYPD vehicle checkpoints in Queens in the case McLennon et al. v.
 City of New York et al. She is currently involved in the remedial phase of the ground-breaking stop-and-frisk class action, Floyd v.
 City of New York et al.

 Luna has also successfully litigated a number of employment discrimination cases.
 In 2016, she filed a class action lawsuit on behalf of NYPD officers seeking an accommodation to wear their beards pursuant to their religious beliefs.
 She successfully secured a temporary restraining order against the NYPD on behalf of an officer who was placed on unpaid leave for refusing to shave his beard because of his Muslim faith, leading the NYPD to change its policy regarding religious accommodations.
 In 2017, she obtained a temporary restraining order and preliminary injunction against the FDNY on behalf of a Muslim radio dispatcher who similarly refused to shave his beard because of his faith.